CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 This effort resulted in creating a [template](https://security.metacpan.org/docs/guides/security-policy-for-authors.html#examples), providing [guidelines](https://security.metacpan.org/docs/guides/security-policy-for-authors.html) and, last but not least, communicating about the initiative in various channels.

-In order to help authors integrating a Security Policy, new tools [Software::Security::Policy](https://metacpan.org/pod/Software::Security::Policy) and [Dist::Zilla::Plugin::SecurityPolicy](https://metacpan.org/pod/Dist::Zilla::Plugin::SecurityPolicy).
+In order to help authors integrating a Security Policy, new tools [Software::Security::Policy](https://metacpan.org/pod/Software::Security::Policy) and [Dist::Zilla::Plugin::SecurityPolicy](https://metacpan.org/pod/Dist::Zilla::Plugin::SecurityPolicy) were created and published.

 ## Study on Random Number generation for Security
 Generating random numbers can help in a wide variety of tasks.